University of Waterloo: Twentieth century

 In 1959, the Legislative Assembly of Ontario passed an act that formally split the Associated Faculties from Waterloo College, and re-established it as the University of Waterloo.
-The governance was modeled on the University of Toronto Act of 1906, which established a bicameral system of university government consisting of a senate, responsible for academic policy, and a board of governors exercising exclusive control over financial policy and having formal authority in all other matters.
+The governance was modelled on the University of Toronto Act of 1906, which established a bicameral system of university government consisting of a senate, responsible for academic policy, and a board of governors exercising exclusive control over financial policy and having formal authority in all other matters.
 The president, appointed by the board, was to act as the institution's chief executive officer and act as a liaison between the two groups.

 Wes Graham (right) with an IBM computer, Waterloo was one of the first universities in North America to establish a department of computer science.

 The legislative act was the result of a great deal of negotiation between Waterloo College, Waterloo College Associated Faculties, and St. Jerome's College, another denominational college in the City of Waterloo.
 While the agreements sought to safeguard the two denominational colleges, they also aimed at federating them with the newly established University of Waterloo.
 Due to disagreements with Waterloo College, the college was not formally federated with the new university.
 The dispute centred on a controversially worded section of the University of Waterloo Act, 1959, in which the college interpreted certain sections as a guarantee it would become the Faculty of Art for the new university.
 This was something the Associated Faculties were not prepared to accept.
 As a result of the controversy, Waterloo College's entire Department of Mathematics broke from the college to join the newly established University of Waterloo, later joined by professors from the Economic, German, Modern Languages, and Russian departments.
 Despite this controversy, until 1960 Hagey hoped for a last-minute compromise between Waterloo College and the university.
 Ultimately, however, the university created its own Faculty of Arts in 1960.
 It later established the first Faculty of Mathematics in North America on 1 January 1967.
 In 1967, the world's first department of kinesiology was created.
 The present legislative act which defines how the university should be governed, the University of Waterloo Act, 1972 was passed on 10 May 1972.

 A coat of arms has been in use by the university since 1961.
 The coat of arms was officially registered with the Lord Lyon King of Arms in 1987 and with the Canadian Heraldic Authority in 2001.

 In February 1995, the former president of the university, James Downey, signed the Tri-University Group (TUG) agreement between Wilfrid Laurier University, and the University of Guelph.
 Signed in a period of fiscal constraint, and when ageing library systems required replacing, the TUG agreement sought to integrate the library collections and services of the three universities.